chARpack/chARpack.github.io/src/routes/manual/02-normal_mode/02-settings.md

 <img src="/images/manual/coop_and_integration.png" alt="Cooperation Menu and Integration Method" class="mx-auto max-w-md" />

-In cooperation mode, a box and a ray are rendered the head of every user to indicate where they are and where they are looking.
+In cooperation mode, a box and a ray are rendered around the head of every user to indicate where they are and where they are looking.
 If you find this behaviour distracting, you can turn each of the functionalities off.

 The integration method is the method used for numerical integration in force field computations.